 The Board of Directors has overall responsibility for the establishment and oversight of the Bank's risk management framework.
-The board has established a Credit, Risk and Investment Committee for the management of risk in the Bank.
-The Committee oversees the activities of the Risk Management Department which assists it in the discharge of this responsibility.
-The Bank's risk management policies are established to identify and analyse the risks faced by the Bank, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+The board has established a Credit and Investment Committee and a Risk Committee for the management of risk in the Bank.
+The Committees oversee the activities of the Risk Management Department which assists it in the discharge of this responsibility.
+The Bank's risk management policies are established to identify and analyse the risks faced by the Bank, set appropriate risk limits and controls, and monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions, products and services offered.